mludvig/aws-ssm-tools/README.md

     00:00:15 | In:  156.0 B @    5.2 B/s | Out:  509.0 B @   40.4 B/s
     ```

-    Leave it running and from another shell ssh to an instance listed with
+    Leave it running and from another shell `ssh` to one of the instances listed
-    `--list` above, for example to `test1` that's got VPC IP `192.168.45.158`:
+    with `--list` above.
+For example to `test1` that's got VPC IP `192.168.45.158`:

     ```
     ~ $ ssh ec2-user@192.168.45.158